vytautas-bunevicius/repo-to-txt/README.md

 - If cloning a **public** repository, select "No Authentication" to avoid unnecessary authentication errors.
 - Ensure that your PAT has the necessary scopes if using HTTPS authentication.
 - Verify that your SSH key is correctly added to your GitHub account if using SSH authentication.
+- If your SSH key is passphrase-protected, ensure that the correct passphrase is provided.